ApolloFramework/camellia2/README.txt

 ********************************
 Note 10-3-17:
 This README hasn't been completely updated in a while, but it probably remains a pretty good outline.
 If you have difficulties building, please do drop me a line, at nvrober@sandia.gov.

+Also worth noting: there are some known-to-fail tests at the moment: some that test restart for a few problems, one that tests local conservation for Stokes, as well as some that are written to fail because the test itself is not yet implemented.
 *********************************